-FHA loans have one big catch called mortgage insurance.
-You’ll pay an upfront premium and annual premiums, driving up your overall borrowing costs.
-Unlike homeowners insurance, this coverage doesn’t protect you; it protects the lender in case you default on the loan.
+Unfortunately, you’ll need to pay private mortgage insurance, or PMI, with FHA loans.
+Your overall borrowing costs can be higher since you’re paying an upfront PMI premium and annual PMI premiums.
+Unlike homeowners insurance, this coverage doesn’t protect you.
+Instead, it protects the lender in case you default on the loan.

 2. USDA loan

-The U.S. Department of Agriculture, or USDA, guarantees loans for some rural homes and you can get 100 percent financing.
+The U.S. Department of Agriculture, or USDA, guarantees loans for some rural homes, and borrowers can get 100 percent financing.
 This doesn’t mean you have to buy a farm or shack up with livestock, but you do have to buy a home in a USDA-eligible area.

-USDA loans also have income limits based on where you live, meaning they’re geared toward folks who earn lower to moderate incomes.
-Typically, you need a credit score of 640 or higher to qualify for a streamlined USDA loan.
-If your score falls short, you’ll have to provide extra documentation on your payment history to get a stamp of approval.
+USDA loans have income limits based on where you live and are geared toward folks who earn lower to moderate incomes.
+You typically need a credit score of 640 or higher to qualify for a streamlined USDA loan.
+Otherwise, you’ll have to provide extra documentation on your payment history to get a stamp of approval.

 3. VA loan

 Best for: Active-duty military members, veterans and their spouses

 Qualified U.S. military members (active duty, veterans and eligible family members) are eligible for loans backed by the U.S. Department of Veterans Affairs, or VA.

 VA loans are a great deal because they come with lower interest rates compared to most other loan types and don’t require a down payment.
 Borrowers, however, will need to pay a funding fee that is required on VA loans, but it can be rolled into your loan costs.
 Some service members may be exempt from paying it altogether.

 Other VA loan perks include no minimum credit score or private mortgage insurance (PMI) requirements.
 The VA can negotiate with the lender on your behalf if you find yourself struggling to keep up with mortgage payments.